labzero/bootleg/README.md

 ### Using the bootleg_phoenix package

 To run these steps automatically you may include the additional package `bootleg_phoenix` in your `deps` list.
-This package provides the build hook commands required to build most (but not all) Phoenix releases.
+This package provides the build hook commands required to build most Phoenix releases.

 ```elixir
 # mix.exs